Hangz-nju-cuhk/Talking-Face-Generation-DAVS/README.md

-# Talking Face Generation by Adversarially Disentangled Audio-Visual Representation
+# Talking Face Generation by Adversarially Disentangled Audio-Visual Representation (AAAI 2019)

 We propose `Disentangled Audio-Visual System (DAVS)` to address arbitrary-subject talking face generation in this work, which aims to synthesize a sequence of face images that correspond to given speech semantics, conditioning on either an unconstrained speech audio or video.